 A complete register of wages for workers

-Monthly return & challan within 15th of succeeding month
+Monthly return & challan due by 15th of succeeding month

-The register maintained to record any accidents that happened on the premises.
+A register is kept to record any accidents that happen on the premises.

 The Food Safety and Standards Authority of India (FSSAI) was formed under Food Safety and Standards, 2006 with two major objectives viz.

-To consolidate different acts & laws that is associated with the orderly management of food-related issues under various Departments and Ministries.
+Consolidating various laws and acts that relate to the orderly management of food-related issues under various Departments and Ministries.

-To lay down a science-based benchmark for the food production, storage, distribution, import and sale to ensure that the food is safe and healthy for human consumption or other uses connected with it or similar thereto.
+Lay down science-based benchmarks for the production, storage, distribution, import and sale of food to ensure that the food is safe and healthy for human consumption and other uses associated with it or similar thereto.

-Food Safety and Standard Authority of India became a single reference body for setting up the standard and rules & regulations & directly reporting to the family & health welfare, Government of India (GOI).
+Food Safety and Standard Authority of India became a single reference body for setting up standards and rules & regulations & directly reporting to the Ministry of Health & Family Welfare, Government of India (GOI).

-We at Arpitha & Associates can help you to get the food license in the earliest time possible and with proper documentation.
+We at Arpitha & Associates can help you to get a food license at the earliest time possible and with proper documentation.

 ISO REGISTRATION & CERTIFICATION

-ISO is an International Organization for Standardization that develops & publishes an international standard.
-ISO consists of representatives from different national standards bodies and aims at improvement in information security and protection of company assets.
-ISO certification improves the credibility of the business and helps to get more business.
+ISO is an International Organization for Standardization that develops & publishes international standards.
+ISO consists of representatives from different national standards bodies and aims at improving information security and the protection of company assets.
+ISO certification improves the credibility of the business and helps to increase business.

 ISO Registration Benefits

-The productivity of the company is streamlined through ISO Registration, followed by optimistic expansion of resource acquisition and international growth.
+With ISO registration, the productivity of the company is streamlined, followed by resource acquisition and international expansion.

 Security and Satisfaction of Consumers

-ISO Registration offers credibility, safety and commitment to consumers and also knocks off the products that lay adverse effects on the environment.
+ISO Registration offers credibility, safety and commitment to consumers and also knockoff products with adverse effects on the environment.